Dapp-Learning-DAO/Dapp-Learning/basic/42-merkle-distributor-airdrop/README-en.md

 - Airdrop to specific address
 - A signature implying the beneficiary is submitted to blockchain for verification and airdropping
 - A signature following EIP-712 is submitted to blockchain for verification and airdropping
-- A signature following EIP-712 is submitted to blockchain for verification ,signature check. and airdropping
+- A signature following EIP-712 is submitted to blockchain for verification ,signature check and airdropping
-- A merkle proof is submiited to blockchain for verification and airdropping
+- A merkle proof is submitted to blockchain for verification and airdropping

 ### ERC20 merkle airdrop

-Kindly refer to 1inch，dydx，uniswap that utilize merkle proof for airdropping.
+Kindly refer to 1inch，dydx，uniswap for more details, all the projects utilize merkle proof for airdropping.
 Please read more for details:

 - <https://itzone.com.vn/en/article/merkle-airdrop-the-airdrop-solution-for-token-issues/>